swalker-sada/anthos-practice/README.md

 ## About the workshop

 The purpose of this workshop is to learn, build and manage Anthos platform in a multi-cloud environment.
 Instead of a technology (or product) focused approach, the workshop takes a persona-focused approach.
-The labs in the workshop each resolve to address a user journey or story.
+The labs in the workshop each address a user journey or story.
 There are three main personae that interact with Anthos:

 1. **Application Developers or Owners** - Application developers are primarily responsible for writing and debugging application code.
 1. **Application or Service Operators** - Also sometimes affectionately known as [SRE](https://landing.google.com/sre/), are responsible for running applications/services, monitoring the health and status of live deployments, and rolling out updates.